How Share Ourselves Started

 Jean Forbath (presented at the Share Ourselves 25th Anniversary)

-Over time, Share Ourselves has evolved into a Community Health Center, offering everything from medical, dental, and behavioral health services to food, medicine, and financial assistance.
-We provide care and assistance, regardless of a person’s ability to pay.
-While not everyone we serve today is a migrant worker, many living in Orange County experience the same struggles as the migrant workers we served all those years ago.
+Over time, Share Ourselves has evolved into a Community Health Center, offering a full range of services from medical, dental, and behavioral health care as well as food, medicine, and financial assistance.
+We are committed to serving all individuals, regardless of their ability to pay.
+While the people we serve today come from diverse backgrounds, many continue to face the same challenges – such as economic hardship and limited access to care – that our earliest patients experienced years ago.

 Rooted in Equality